Internships & Fellowships

 THE SOCIETY OF THE PURPLE STETHOSCOPE

 cares deeply about encouraging young people to pursue careers in science and health.
-She is a treasured mentor for the many young people that she takes on as fellows, each of whom is inducted into her Society of the Purple Stethoscope, the color of the medical instrument that she used as a medical student.
-Her fellows go on to assume diverse leadership roles as physicians, government officials, scientists, and public health experts, taking their own purple stethoscopes with them as a reminder of their work with “Dr. B”.
+She is a treasured mentor for the many young people that she takes on as interns and fellows, each of whom is inducted into her Society of the Purple Stethoscope, the color of the medical instrument that she used as a medical student.
+Her interns and fellows go on to assume diverse leadership roles as physicians, government officials, scientists, lawyers, and public health experts, taking their own purple stethoscopes with them as a reminder of their work with “Dr. B”.

 Susan Blumenthal, M.D.